Gift certificates are available for purchase online!

 Ayurvedic treatment for OCD and related anxiety conditions seeks to re-balance your biochemistry through the removal of toxins and restoration of healthy physiological functioning.
 This multifaceted approach often involves the following, in consultation with our Ayurvedic doctors or consultants.

-Abhyanga – Abhyanga or ‘herbal oil massage treatment’, which involves herbal oils being massaged into the body to penetrate deeply through the skin into the tissue and muscles.
+Abhyanga – Abhyanga or ‘herbal oil massage treatment’, involves herbal oils being massaged into the body to penetrate deeply through the skin into the tissue and muscles.
 It encourages the elimination of stagnant waste and allows nutrients to reach starved cells.
 The result is an increased state of awareness, directing the body’s internal healing system.

-Shirodhara or the ‘rebalancing treatment’, which involves a continuous flow of herbal oil being poured gently across the forehead to calm the mind and spirit.
+Shirodhara or the ‘rebalancing treatment’, involves a continuous flow of herbal oil being poured gently across the forehead to calm the mind and spirit.

-Udvartana involves a healing warm oil massage to encourage the elimination of toxins deep within the body and tissues followed by an exfoliation treatment with an Ayurvedic herbal paste to enliven and revitalise the skin.
+Udvartana involves a healing warm oil massage to encourage the elimination of toxins deep within the body and tissues followed by an exfoliation treatment with an Ayurvedic herbal paste to enliven and revitalize the skin.